Pork Carnitas in the Slow Cooker

 Delicious All Time Favorite Carnitas!

-This recipe may take some time but a lot of it is hands off and it makes so much and it’s incredibly delicious.
+This recipe may take a lot of time but a lot of it is hands off and it makes so much and it’s incredibly delicious.
 It’s one of my all time favorites to make.
 I like making as much as possible because it freezes so well.
 So go ahead I dare ya, double this recipe!

 This meat is so good on so many things it’s extremely versatile.
 Try it on Nachos, Salads, Corn Tostadas, Tortilla Wraps, Burritos…the list goes on!

 If you do not have the peppercorns you do not have to add, sometimes I don’t have those on hand, it’ll be ok.
-Toasting the spices is a key step and boy doe sit smell good.
+Toasting the spices is a key step and boy does it smell good.
 When you make the brine your whole house will smell of deliciousness.
 Let it be one of your families favorites and eat like a king!
+Recipe adapted from Gluten Free Girl – Thank you Shauna for this amazing recipe that I’ve been able to re do to make it work for us in the crock pot.

 Try this recipe on my homemade Corn Tostadas!